abpframework/abp/docs/en/UI/Angular/Checkbox-Component.md

 # Usage

-ABP Checkbox component is a part of the `ThemeSharedModule` module.
-If you've imported that module into your module, you don't need to import it again.
-If not, first import it as shown below:
+The ABP Checkbox component is a part of the `ThemeSharedModule` module.
+If you've imported that module into your module, there's no need to import it again.
+If not, then first import it as shown below:

 ```ts
 // my-feature.module.ts